ntlong-NEU/DSEB66B/README.md

 By the end of this course, students will be able to:

-Understand Python syntax, variables, and basic data types
+- Understand Python syntax, variables, and basic data types

-Use Jupyter Notebook for developing and organizing code
+- Use Jupyter Notebook for developing and organizing code

-Apply NumPy for numerical data processing and computation
+- Apply NumPy for numerical data processing and computation

-3. Weekly Topics (Syllabus Outline)
+## 3. **Weekly Topics (Syllabus Outline)**
 Week	Topic

 - week 1.
 Course Introduction, Jupyter Notebook Basics